3.11 Provisions and contingent liabilities

 To provide an indication about the reliability of the inputs used in determining fair value, the Company has classified its financial instruments into the three levels prescribed under the accounting standard.
 An explanation of each level follows underneath the table:

 Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices.
 This includes listed equity instruments, traded bonds and mutual funds that have quoted price.
-The fair value of all equity instruments (including
+The fair value of all equity instruments (including bonds) which are traded in the stock exchanges is valued using the closing price as at the reporting period.
+The mutual funds are valued using the closing NAV

 Level 2: The fair value of financial instruments that are not traded in an active market (for example, traded bonds, over-the counter derivatives) is determined using valuation techniques which maximise the use of observable market data and rely as little as possible on entity-specific estimates.
 If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.

-3 Measurement of fair values
+B Measurement of fair values

-i) Valuation techniques and significant unobservable inputs
+(i) Valuation techniques and significant unobservable inputs

 The fair value of the financial assets and liabilities is included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.
 The following methods and assumptions were used to estimate the fair values: